postmanlabs/pmquickstarts/site/pmguides/src/paystack/paystack.md

 You're now ready to make yoru first call to [Initialize Transaction endpoint](https://paystack.com/docs/api/transaction#initialize).
 This is the endpoint used to create a transaction on Paystack.
 It returns a url where you redirect the customer to pay and complete the transaction.
 There are only two required parameters in here, a valid `email` and  `amount` to charge.

 > aside positive
-> Amounts on the API are in the lowest currency unit i.e. Kobo for Naira, Pesewas for Cedi and Cents for Rand, Shillings and Dollars.
+> Amounts on the API are in the lowest currency unit that is: Kobo for Naira, Pesewas for Cedi and Cents for Rand, Shillings and Dollars.
 For example, if you want to charge 100 Rand, you’ll set the amount to 10000 Cents (100*100).

 ![Initialize Transaction](assets/postman_initialize_transaction.png)